 So why am I in Singapore right now?
 Well, the story began about six months ago when I was reading The Industries of The Future by Alec Ross.
-The chapter entitled The Codification of Money contained a segment on Bitcoin and something called "the blockchain" that together, Ross said, formed a revolutionary new form of internet money with world changing applications.
+The chapter entitled The Codification of Money contained a segment on Bitcoin and something called "the blockchain" that together, Ross said, formed a revolutionary new kind of internet money with world changing applications.

 At the time, Bitcoin was surging from $1,000 to $2,000 per unit which served to further pique my interest.
 From there, I started reading more and more about this mysterious internet currency and the blockchain technology that enabled strangers on the internet to transact without banks or intermediaries.
 Before I knew it, I had descended down the ultimate rabbit hole that revealed how these technologies are in the process of transforming finance, governments, and society as a whole.

 So why Singapore?
 For starters, there are some really interesting things going on with blockchain technology in Singapore.
 The MAS (Monetary Authority of Singapore) has taken a regulatory friendly stance on this emerging industry, making it a hub for activity and innovation.
 They're also currently experimenting with turning the Singapore dollar into a cryptocurrency.
 And, if you read my previous blog, you know I love South East Asia as well as inserting myself in unfamiliar situations and seeing what happens.
 Singapore will allow me to do exactly that.